Teaching Patient Self Monitoring of Vital Signs at Home

 - Have patient perform return demonstration for blood pressure, pulse oximetry, and temperature.

-- Teach consistent schedule (same time daily when possible) and standardized documentation.
+- Teach consistent schedule (same time daily when possible), noting early-morning premeal checks are often preferred for blood-pressure trend consistency.

-- Teach validation process for abnormal values: rest, recheck, and evaluate context factors.
+- Teach validation process for abnormal values: rest, recheck, and evaluate context factors (new medications, activity, anxiety, symptoms).

 - Teach threshold-based escalation plan and exact process for contacting provider/urgent line.